huridocs/uwazi-documentation/admin-docs/how-to-display-your-information-on-a-map.md

-# How to Display Your Information on a Map
+# How to display your information on a map

 > In Uwazi, there are two ways to display your information on a geographic map: by using the map toggle in the Uwazi library, and by using a map visualisation component in a page.
 These instructions will help you configure your information to include geographic data and display that geographic data on a map.